yurui12138/3DSSM/README.md

 2. "LCQMC: A Large-scale Chinese Question Matching Corpus", https://www.aclweb.org/anthology/C18-1166/.

 ### Note
-Due to the differences between the two data sets, some parameters used by the model in the training of the two data sets are not exactly the consistent.
-Therefore, we provide two versions of the code.
+Due to the differences between the two data sets, some parameters adopted by 3DSSM are different.
+Therefore, we provide two versions of the code for the two data sets.